Course Counselling Day - Wednesday 1st September 2021 8.00am - 7.30pm

-We have consulted with Learning Area Leaders to produce a Curriculum Guide that provides a logical overview of subjects that will assist in the important process of Subject Selection.
-At Seaford Secondary College, we have embedded a number of Course Selection Activities in our Pathways and Futures Program during terms 2 and 3 to inform students of courses available to meet their needs.
+We have consulted with Learning Area leaders to produce a Curriculum Guide that provides a logical overview of subjects that will assist in the important process of subject selection.
+At Seaford Secondary College, we have embedded a number of course selection activities in our Wellbeing and Pathways Program during term 3 to inform students of courses available to meet their needs.
 These include:

-- Provision of support materials including the online Curriculum Guide, student course selection book, course selection forms
+- provision of support materials including the online Curriculum Guide, student course selection book and course selection forms

 - Care Group teacher and specialist subject teacher support

 - Course Counselling interviews for year 10 and 11 students and their families with our expert course counselling team